lukasz-otowski/Vue/readme.md

 ## content

 ### time
-This is my first simple app, written with Vue.
+This is my first app, written with Vue.

 It contains:
 * V-model directive